What is the Law Regarding Employment in Clayton?

 Employment law in Clayton governs relationships between employer and employees, and independent contractors.
 These laws cover issues in employment such as hiring, workplace disputes, and terminations Employment law in Clayton should be understood by employers and employees.

 Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
 "At-will" employers or employees may terminate the employment at any given time, if the reasons are not illegal.
 Federal and state laws govern the enforcement of employment clauses provisions for citizens of Clayton.

 Anti-Discrimination laws in Clayton

-Discriminating at any time of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Clayton residents.
-Residents of Clayton are regulated by laws which make it illegal to discriminate against members of certain categories.
-These categories include race, age, gender, national origin, disability, and religion.
+The laws applicable for citizens of Clayton generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+People who live and work in Clayton must follow laws which make it illegal to discriminate on the basis of certain categories.
+These categories include race, gender, age, national origin, and disability.

 An administrative agency such as the EEOC can hear discrimination claims.
 Also, some lawyers specialize in claims for discrimination.